onflow/flow/roadmap/state_sync_protocol/state-sync-protocol.md

   473590
 ```

-**Execution State Index (~3 week spork)**
+**Execution state index (~3 week spork)**

 ```console
 simon_zhu_dapperlabs_com@observer-001 /var/flow/data/mainnet-13 $ sudo du -sh index
 103G    index
 ```

 Based on the numbers above, we should require Access nodes to have >43GB of RAM (27GB + current 16GB requirement) and minimum 1.5-2TB of storage space for a 3 month spork.
-These requirements can likely be decreased if sharding is implemented (see [Future Optimizations](#future-optimizations)).
+However, these requirements don't have to be met by a single machine, because the historic state does not change.
+The historic state can be easily distributed over many physical machines allowing for arbitrary horizontal scaling (see [Future Optimizations](#future-optimizations)).

 ## Future Optimizations